 Neuroprosthetics: Sensorimotor Neuroprostheses, Brain-machine Interfacing (BMI), Peripheral Nerve Interfacing, Bionic Prostheses (Artificial Limb, Myoelectric Hand, Hybrid Bionics).

 Monzurul Alam is a neuroprosthetics researcher with mixed background in electronics and neuroscience.
 He was primarily trained in Applied Physics and Electronics; but later received his Masters in Bioengineering and PhD in Neuroscience.
 He also received Postdoctoral training from Edgerton Neuromuscular Research Laboratory, University of California Los Angeles (UCLA).
 Both his PhD and postdoctoral research had been focused on Spinal Cord Injury (SCI) rehabilitation in rodent models.
-Currently he is a Research Fellow at Singapore Institute for Neurotechnology (SiNAPSE), National University of Singapore (NUS).
+Before joining to The Hong Kong Polytechnic University, he was a Research Fellow at Singapore Institute for Neurotechnology, National University of Singapore (NUS).

 Dr. Alam's research is grounded in fundamentals in the field of system neuroscience with applications to prosthetics and rehabilitation following injuries in the central and/or peripheral nervous system.
 His major research interest is on sensory and motor control of movements.
 Dr. Alam's key research aim is to understand the neural mechanisms underlying the function and recovery after injuries of the sensorimotor system.
 Electrophysiology, pharmacology and neurostimulation are the common techniques applied in his research.
 He also applies modern engineering techniques to utilize this neural system for prosthetic applications.